ycharpentier/ycharpentier.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a first year master student in the engineering school Polytech Clermont, department of mathematical engineering and data science.
+In the last year I got specialized in biostatistics (bayesian statistics, survival analysis) and artificial intelligence (deep learning, AI).

 {style="text-align: justify;"}